 Abaco Lodge Bahamas Bonefishing the Marls of Abaco Island Bahamas

-Abaco Lodge in the Bahamas will reopen!
+Abaco Lodge in the Bahamas is reopening!

-Closed since Hurricane Dorian leveled Marsh Harbor in august 2019, Abaco Lodge will reopen.
+Abaco Lodge, closed since Hurricane Dorian leveled Marsh Harbor in august 2019, Abaco Lodge will reopen.

-Like the previous structure, the lodge itself will have 7 rooms with baths, along with decks and porches where guests can relax as they overlook the expansive Marls fishery.
+Like the previous structure, Abaco lodge itself will have 7 rooms with baths, along with decks and porches where guests can relax as they overlook the expansive Marls fishery.
 Maverick skiffs are on order and guides and staff are at the ready.
 It’s now just a matter of finishing the construction and waiting for the paint to dry, and then the lodge will be back on top of one of the most exciting flats fisheries in the Caribbean, the Marls of Abaco,

 Come and join the re-opening of Abaco Lodge.
 Unpressured, well-rested resources and a brand-new lodge await.
 Book your trip dates now and we’ll see you on the water soon!
+Click here for current availability

 You have reached Abaco Lodge Bahamas, featuring bonefishing on the Marls of Abaco.
 This intriguing lodge is built on the edge of the Marls of Abaco Island and and is on the threshold of some of the most pristine bonefish flats of all of the Bahamas.
 The pristine area is a perfect environment for bonefish and it is common to see vast schools of the fish tailing.
 If you are interested in visiting the Abaco Lodge to fly fish for bonefish on the Marls of Abaco, please read on.